My Diabetes Team—My Family

 Out of all the team members I have, my family have been the ones who are there all time, the ones I rely on, the ones I lean on most.
 The doctors, the registered dietitians, the pharmacists…they are all important professional supports.
 They have a role in my health care.
 But my family is who I live with.
 They live with me daily seeing the struggles.
 They are the ones cheering me on, the ones who are (almost) as happy as I am after I come back from seeing the doctor.
 They are the ones handing me the whining towel when I need to whine, picking up the tasks I need to leave in order to walk, walking the journey with me at my side so I don’t have to ‘go it alone,’ handing me Kleenex when I need to cry… I could go on but I think you get the picture.

-My immediate family consists of my husband, my young adult kids, my daughter and my son.
+My immediate family consists of my husband and my young adult kids, my daughter, and my son.
 What an amazing family!
-My immediate family see the daily ups.
+My immediate family sees the daily ups.
 There are many ups.
-Yes I have diabetes.
+Yes, I have diabetes.
 But, it’s not the end of the world, it’s not the end of MY world.
-It was however the start of a new world.
+It was, however, the start of a new world.
 I learned to eat healthy.
 I learned to walk.
 I learned to test my blood sugars.
 My family walked beside me through all of it.

 I cannot say enough about how lucky I am to have my family as the most important part of my diabetes team.
 I am very lucky.
 Very blessed.
 I only wish all persons with diabetes had the love and support I have.